JuliaCI/CoverageBase.jl/README.md

 cd /somedirectory/julia-coverage
 REPO_TOKEN=<your token here> /path/to/CoverageBase/run_coverage.sh
 ```

-- `REPO_TOKEN` should be set for the Coveralls.io repository you want
+`REPO_TOKEN` should be set for the Coveralls.io repository you want to
-  to deposit the results in.
-You can get this information from that
+deposit the results in.
+You can find the token on the repo's main page
-  repo's main page on Coveralls, if you are an owner of the
+on Coveralls, if you are an owner of the corresponding GitHub
-  corresponding GitHub repository.
+repository.

-- Optionally, set up a `cron` job to run the shell script above on a
+- Optionally, set up a `cron` job to run the above shell script on a
   regular basis.
 It's probably wise to direct the output to a log file
   so you can inspect the output in cases of trouble.